sez11a/liferay-docs/userGuide/en/chapters/16-using-the-control-panel.markdown

 # Using the Control Panel [](id=lp-6-1-ugen19-using-the-control-panel-0)

-In this chapter, we continue our coverage of Liferay's control panel that we began in chapter 15.
+In this chapter, we continue our coverage of Liferay's Control Panel that we began in chapter 15.
 We'll cover the following topics:

 - Portal settings including mail host names, email notifications, identification, and display settings
 - Custom fields